-The yield developments of 10-year bonds (where available) for selected Eurozone States throughout the year 2021 are illustrated in Figure 1.
-The 10-year Cyprus government bond yields followed an upward path during the first months of 2021 due to an improving economic outlook resulting from the progress made on the Covid-19 vaccination coverage by the population.
-As of the 1st week of March 2021, the Cyprus sovereign bond yields followed a downward path and towards the end of September 2021 the said yields followed an upward path until the end of 2021 with higher volatility when compared to the previous period.
-At the end of 2021, the 10-year Cyprus government bond yield increased by 30 basis points compared to the beginning of the year due to higher inflation expectations in the future.
-Similar paths were recorded for the 10-year bonds of selected Eurozone states during the same period with the Portuguese bond yield curve recording a minor increase of about 22 basis points compared to the corresponding value at the beginning of the year.
+The yield developments of 10-year bonds (where available) for selected Eurozone States throughout the year 2022 are illustrated in Figure 1.
+The 10-year Cyprus government bond yields followed an upward path during the year 2022 due to geopolitical developments (Russia-Ukraine crisis) and changes in monetary policy by ECB to bring inflation under control.
+The end of net asset purchases and the launch of rate hikes triggered a strong market reaction, with rapidly rising yields and spreads in the euro area.
+From the beginning of the year until to the 3rd week of June 2022, the Cyprus sovereign bond yields followed an upward path, then towards the end of August 2022 the said yields followed a downward path with minor volatility and then followed an upward path until the end of 2022.
+At the end of 2022, the 10-year Cyprus government bond yield increased by 352 basis points compared to the beginning of the year due to geopolitical developments and changes in monetary policy.
+Similar paths were recorded for the 10-year bonds of selected Eurozone states during the same period with the Portuguese bond yield curve and Italy bond yield curve recording an increase of about 302 basis points and 332 basis points compared to the corresponding values at the beginning of the year.
+Increases have also recorded, albeit at lower levels, for the German bond (increase of about 274 basis points), Irish bond (increase of about 284 basis points), French bond (increase of 280 basis points) and Spanish bond (increase of about 294 basis points).

-Figure 1: Secondary market yield curve levels of Cyprus and selected Eurozone States (10-year government bonds) in 2021
+Figure 1: Secondary market yield curve levels of Cyprus and selected Eurozone States (10-year government bonds) in 2022

-Regarding the implementation of the AFP, one new benchmark bond (EMTN) with a tenor of 5 year was issued during the year 2021, adding one further point in the sovereign yield curve of Cyprus.
+Regarding the implementation of the AFP 2022, one new benchmark bond (EMTN) with a tenor of 10 year was issued early 2022, adding one further point in the sovereign yield curve of Cyprus.

-The market behaviour indicated a disaggregation of the thirteen benchmark (EMTNs) bonds of the Republic of Cyprus into three main groups.
-The four longer-dated bonds maturing in 2034, 2040, 2049 and 2050 moved in a similar pattern, recording an increase between 42 and 70 basis points by the end of the year 2021 compared to the corresponding values at the beginning of the year.
+The market behaviour indicated a disaggregation of the thirteen benchmark (EMTNs) bonds of the Republic of Cyprus into four main groups.
+The five longer-dated bonds maturing in 2030, 2034, 2040, 2049 and 2050 as well as the new bond issuance, due in 2032 moved in a similar pattern, recording an increase between 243 and 440 basis points by the end of the year 2022 since the corresponding values at the beginning of the year and its launch, respectively.

-The second group of bonds maturing in 2027, 2028 and 2030 as well as the new bond issuance, due in 2026, increased by the end of the year 2021 by 55 basis points on average and 16 basis points since the beginning of the year and its launch, respectively.
+The second group of bonds maturing in 2026, 2027 and 2028 increased by the end of the year 2022 by 341 basis points, 343 basis points and 359 basis points since the beginning of the year, respectively.

-The third group of bonds maturing in the short-term such as the bonds due in 2022, 2023, 2024 and 2025 moved in a similar pattern and towards the end of the year, they moved in the negative territory or very close to zero performing well compared to the beginning of the year.
+The third group of bonds maturing in the short-term such as the bonds due in 2024 and 2025 moved in a similar pattern and towards the end of the year, they also moved in a positive territory increasing between 303 basis points and 327 basis points compared to the beginning of the year.